 1½ oz reposado tequila

 Pour tequila, mezcal, agave, and bitters into a mixing glass with ice.
 Stir for 30 seconds, then strain into a rocks glass filled with ice.
 Garnish with orange peel.

 As always, hit reply to share what you’re reading or drinking.

-You just read issue #5 of A Working Letter.
+You just read an issue of A Working Library.
 You can also browse the full archives of this newsletter.